JordynBla/BIOL3070-Blauer/FinalRmarkdownProject-JordynBlauer.md

 and poor air quality, 2022 asthma and air quality data was taken from The United States Environment Protection Agency.
-This data was used with asthma prevalence data from the CDC that showed proportions of people in the population who have asthma from each state in the U.S. The proportion of poor air quality days was taken by first finding the total days recorded and subtracting the good air quality days from it, then we divided the poor days by the total amount of days.
+This data was used with asthma prevalence data from the CDC that showed proportions of people in the population who have asthma from each state in the U.S. The sample sizes taken from each state is unknown as the data from the CDC does not specify, but the data was taken from all 50 U.S. states.
+The proportion of poor air quality days was taken by first finding the total days recorded and subtracting the good air quality days from it, then we divided the poor days by the total amount of days.
 Then using this data